vighneshiyer/vighneshiyer.com/content/research/comp-arch/eric_quinnell_round_1/index.md

 - What is the SOTA of industry-tier perf and power models?
 Do they also consider floorplans / have congestion models?
     - How do these models compare with academic perf models e.g. gem5 - just how bad are the academic models?
-    - Is co-simulation actually used to evaluate new arch features?
+    - Is mixed-simulation (performance model of a core + small uArch feature in RTL) actually used to evaluate new arch features?
 - What metrics do academics fail to focus on?